fuxingloh/vue-horizontal/docs/content/en/recipes/autoplay.md

 In Vue Horizontal, you can programmatically navigate horizontal content with the exposed methods.
 Although there isn't a built-in capability for autoplay, Vue Horizontal is created to support autoplay by exposing useful methods, events and props to accomplish that.
+You could use mounted to trigger the autoplay, but a more reliable method would be to trigger them as it enter into the viewport.
+This can be achieved with IntersectionObserver but for simplicity, you can use [vue-observe-visibility](https://www.npmjs.com/package/vue-observe-visibility) as well.

 ### Vue Horizontal methods